Updated: Aug 22

-At 2:00, historic interpreter Maureen OConnor Leach will take on the voice of a 1925 matron who is planning to open a Tea Room and will provide the audience with a view into the challenges faced by women who were stepping out of the home and into the business world.
-“Maisie’s” monologue references primary sources.
-She wears a tea frock sewn using a period pattern and uses other fascinating historically accurate accessories.
-Following the 2:00 p.m. presentation, tea and cookies will be served.
+At a Durand-Hedden program, historic interpreter Maureen O'Connor Leach took on the voice of a 1925 matron who was planning to open a Tea Room, and provided the audience with a view into the challenges faced by women who were stepping out of the home and into the business world.
+“Maisie’s” monologue referenced primary sources.
+She wore a tea frock sewn from a period pattern and used historically accurate accessories.